mozziemozz/Win11Backspace/readme.md

 You may want to place the files in a different folder.
 Open the shortcuts properties and adjust the file path to your needs.

 # Notes / Issues
 This method only works with apps which support going back by backspace like Windows Explorer or Microsoft Photos.
 Based on my tests, it does not work in Edge.

+# Rec Bin
+The files in the second folder work the exact same way, this will allow you to pin the recycle bin to your taskbar.